plblum/jivs/README.md

     skipValueChangedCallback?: boolean;
     duringEdit?: boolean;
     conversionErrorTokenValue?: string;
 }
 ```
 These properties are all related to validation:
-- validate - When true, invoke validation but only if the value changed.
+- `validate` - When true, invoke validation but only if the value changed.
 Only supported by validatable ValueHosts.
-- reset - When true, change the state of the ValueHost to unchanged and validation has not been attempted.
+- `reset` - When true, change the state of the ValueHost to unchanged and validation has not been attempted.
 Consider setting this to true when using `setValue()` to initialize.
-- skipValueChangedCallback - When true, the onValueChanged and onInputValueChanged callbacks will not be invoked.
+- `skipValueChangedCallback` - When true, the onValueChanged and onInputValueChanged callbacks will not be invoked.
-- overrideDisabled - When true, it forces the change to the value even when the ValueHost is disabled.
+- `overrideDisabled` - When true, it forces the change to the value even when the ValueHost is disabled.
 ValueHost is disabled when `isEnabled()` returns false.
-Use case: You may want to initialize a ValueHost with a value that is disabled.
+**Use case**: You may want to initialize a ValueHost with a value that is disabled.
 See [Disabling a ValueHost](#disabling-a-valuehost).
 - The other two are special cases covered elsewhere.

 ### Setting values on FieldValueHosts